Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-release-notes.md

 ## June 8, 2021

-### iOS Campaign Standard 3.0.0
+### iOS AEPCampaign 3.0.0

-* Initial release to support [Adobe Campaign Standard workflows](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/master/using-mobile-extensions/adobe-campaign-standard) for Adobe Experience Platform Mobile SDKs for iOS in Swift.
+* Initial release to support [Adobe Campaign Standard workflows](./README.md) for Adobe Experience Platform Mobile SDKs for iOS in Swift.
 This extension library is [available as an open source project on Github](https://github.com/adobe/aepsdk-campaign-ios).

-## December 18, 2020

-### iOS Campaign Standard 1.1.0

-* The AEP SDKs are now distributed using XCFrameworks in order to support hardware with the new Apple M1 architecture while maintaining support for existing Intel architecture.
-  * **IMPORTANT**: Upgrading to XCFrameworks distribution requires Xcode 12.0 or newer
-  * **IMPORTANT**: If using Cocoapods, upgrading to the XCFrameworks distribution requires Cocoapods 1.10.0 or newer

 ## September 29, 2020

 The following updates were made in this release:

-**Android Campaign 1.0.7 and iOS Campaign 1.0.6**
+### Android Campaign 1.0.7

 * Added an enhancement to reduce the number of registration requests sent to Campaign.
 There is now a default 7 day registration delay which starts after the most recent registration request sent to Campaign is successful.
 * Added configuration settings to change the default registration delay or to pause registration requests.